Internet pornography

-Internet pornography is any pornography that is accessible over the internet, primarily via websites, FTP connections, peer-to-peer file sharing, or Usenet newsgroups.
-The greater accessibility of the World Wide Web since the late 1990s led to an incremental growth in internet pornography, the use of which among adolescents and adults has since become increasingly popular.
-Danni's Hard Drive is considered one of the earliest online pornographic websites, started in 1995 by Danni Ashe, a former stripper and nude model; the website was reported by CNN to had revenues of $6.5 million in 2000.
+Internet pornography or online pornography is any pornography that is accessible over the Internet; primarily via websites, FTP connections, peer-to-peer file sharing, or Usenet newsgroups.
+The greater accessibility of the World Wide Web from the late 1990s led to an incremental growth of Internet pornography, the use of which among adolescents and adults has since become increasingly popular.

-Estimates of the total number of pornographic websites stand at nearly 25 million, comprising about 12% of all the websites.
-In 2022, the amount of pornographic content accessible online is estimated at over 10,000 terabytes.
-Xvideos.com and Pornhub.com are the two most accessed pornographic websites.
+Danni's Hard Drive started in 1995 by Danni Ashe is considered one of the earliest online pornography websites.
+In 2020, estimates suggested there were nearly 30 million pornography websites, comprising about 12% of all websites on the Internet.
+In 2022, the total amount of pornographic content accessible online was estimated to be over 10,000 terabytes.
+The four most accessed pornography websites are Pornhub, xHamster, XVideos, and XNXX.

-The sex and tech conference series Arse Elektronika dedicated their 2007 conference to what they call pr0nnovation.
-The con presented a keynote by culture theorist Mark Dery, and published a reader about the subject.